inaos/iron-array/README.md

          mkdir build
          cd build

-* Invoke CMAKE, we have to define the generator as well as the build-type
+* Invoke CMAKE, we have to define the build-type, but only two types are supported

-         cmake -G"Unix Makefiles" -DCMAKE_BUILD_TYPE=Debug ..
+         cmake -DCMAKE_BUILD_TYPE=Debug ..
+         cmake -DCMAKE_BUILD_TYPE=RelWithDebInfo ..

 ### Limitations